kanboard/documentation/content/en/v1/admin/ldap.md

 define('LDAP_USER_FILTER', 'uid=%s');
 ```

-### Example for LDAPS (SSL-encryption)
+### Example for LDAPS (SSL Encryption)

-Some LDAP servers are configured for "LDAPS" connectivity only (on port
-636).
-This is different to TLS, which starts off in cleartext (port 389
-by default) and then sets up encryption over the same channel.
+Some LDAP servers are configured for "LDAPS" connectivity only (on port 636).
+This is different from TLS, which starts in cleartext (port 389 by default) and then sets up encryption over the same channel.

-To tell PHP to use LDAPS, you need to prefix the name of your LDAP
-server with "<ldaps://>", as in the example below:
+To tell PHP to use LDAPS, you need to prefix the name of your LDAP server with `<ldaps://>`, as in the example below:

-Our LDAP server is `myserver.example.com` and is only accessible via
-LDAPS.
-Most likely we won't want to validate the server cert, and we
-DON'T want TLS.
+Our LDAP server is `myserver.example.com` and is only accessible via LDAPS.
+Most likely, we won't want to validate the server certificate, and we DON'T want TLS.

-For this example we use the anonymous binding.
+For this example, we use anonymous binding.

 ```php
 <?php